marek-iiasa/yayue/models/mcma/doc/source/readme.rst

     This command creates in the current directory the initial work-space composed of three folders:

     #.
-Models - it contains the testing model.
+Models - it contains the test-model.
+        The name of the provided model should not be changed unless the corresponding modification is done in''anaTst/cfg.yml`` file.

-    #. anaTst - folder and configuration of the testing analysis.
+    #. anaTst - folder for and configuration of the testing analysis.
+        Note that the analysis configuration is prepared in ''anaTst/cfg.yml`` file assuming that neither the ``Models`` directory nor the test model is moved.

     #.
-Templates -folder with templates of configuration file and of Pyomo model.
+Templates - folder with templates of configuration file and of Pyomo model.
+        This directory can be moved to any place the user prefers.

 #.
 Running the provided example of MCMA of the Pipa model outlined in the paper:
     .. code-block:: console